jsgroth/jgnes/README.md

   * MMC1
   * MMC2/MMC4
   * MMC3/MMC6
-    * MMC3 IRQs are implemented but timing is not perfect; however I have not noticed issues in any game I've tested, including Jurassic Park
-    * The MC-ACC variant used in a few games is not implemented
+    * The MMC3 MC-ACC variant is not implemented; was used in a few games, e.g. Incredible Crash Dummies
   * MMC5
     * The additional audio channels are not implemented; no US-released games used these but a few Japanese releases did
 * P1 input with hardcoded keys